nikkhil160/nikhil/cln2y2hw8000908mscsoj14fs.md

 ### **Want to scale the business yourself?**

-I wrote a guide on how Dessus Media scaled Ella's [Shopify business to $300k](https://dessusmedia.com/blog/how-we-scaled-this-us-based-shopify-store-to-300000/) it is a DIY guide that you can use to set up and scale your business yourself.
+I wrote multiple guides on this blog that you can use to run the Facebook Ads yourself.